 When Do You Need a Real Estate Lawyer?

-If you’re buying or selling a home, you need to know that your rights are protected.
+If you’re buying or selling a home, you need to know that your rights are protected by the laws of the states you are transacting from.
 When there is a potential dispute, either with another party involved in your sale (like a contractor) or with financial issues coming up during negotiations, having a good lawyer on your side can help ensure that you’re protected and your interests are served.